Iranian diaspora: Economics

 In 2000, the Iran Press Service reported that Iranian expatriates had invested between $200 and $400 billion in the United States, Europe, and China, but almost nothing in Iran.
 In Dubai, Iranian expatriates have invested an estimated $200 billion (2006).
 Migrant Iranian workers abroad remitted less than two billion dollars home in 2006.

 High net-worth individuals

 Expatriate fund

 The fund's stated goal is to attract investment from Iranian expatriates and to use their experience in stimulating foreign investments.

 Religious affiliation

-The Iranian diaspora has been commonly defined as a largely secular and as cultural or nominal Muslims; the majority of them do not take fundamental Islamic rituals, such as daily prayers or fasting, and having largely embraced Western secularism.
-Some expatriate Iranians consider themselves irreligious, agnostic, or atheist.
+Members of the Iranian diaspora are considered to be mostly secular.
+The majority of them do not take fundamental Islamic rituals, such as daily prayers or fasting, and have largely embraced Western secularism.
+According to a 2008 survey by the Public Affairs Alliance of Iranian Americans (PAAIA), 42% of Iranian Americans identified as Muslim, 9% as Christian, 6% as Jewish, 5% as Zoroastrian, 7% as Baháʼí, and 31% as other or non-religious.
+A 2012 national telephone survey of a sample of 400 Iranian-Americans, commissioned by the PAAIA and conducted by Zogby Research Services, asked the respondents what their religions were.
+The responses broke down as follows: Muslim 31%, atheist/realist/humanist 11%, agnostic 8%, Baháʼí 7%, Jewish 5%, Protestant 5%, Roman Catholic 2%, Zoroastrian 2%, "Other" 15%, and "No response" 15%.
+The survey had a cooperation rate of 31.2%.
+The margin of error for the results was +/- 5 percentage points, with higher margins of error for sub-groups.
+Notably, the number of Muslims decreased from 42% in 2008 to 31% in 2012.